-Adoption of the fifth Anti-Money Laundering Directive (AMLD V)
+Adoption of the fifth Anti-Money Laundering Directive (AMLD V) has been saved

 The main amendments introduced by AMLD V focus on the following topics: